support, education and advocacy since 1993

 BlaqOUT

-This discussion group is for same-gender-loving, lesbian, gay, bisexual, transgender, queer and/or questioning students who identify as Black/African-American or of African descent.
+This discussion group is recommended for same-gender-loving, lesbian, gay, bisexual, transgender, queer and/or questioning students who identify as Black/African-American or of African descent.
 The group offers a space to come together and discuss community and life issues as well as shared experiences.

 Trans Group